 Sourdough starters may seem like fickle beasts.
 If you don’t feed them, they’ll die.
 If you don’t water them, they’ll die.
-If you let them sit in the cold, they won’t grow.
-Or if you let them sit in the heat, they’ll grow too fast (or they’ll die).
+Let them sit in the cold?
+They won’t grow.
+Or if you let them sit in the heat, they’ll grow too fast (and they’ll die).

 But don’t let that scare you away from using a sourdough starter!
 Once you get the hang of caring for your starter, you’ll soon have an invaluable component for bread making.

-To help you get your starter off in the right direction, I’ve answered some of the most commonly asked questions regarding wild yeast starters.
+To help you get your starter off in the right direction, I’ve tackled these sourdough starter commonly asked questions.

 I want to make sourdough, but where do I begin?

 Since a few of my recipes rely on wild yeast sourdough starter, I’ve given basic instructions for creating your own wild yeast sourdough starter.